marksercombe/alt-manager/readme.txt

 3. made embed color configurable in settings file

-4. made discord commands get deleted when the command gets executed

-5. added some logging to the console when bot logs into discoord (amount of users/channels/servers its connected to and its name)
+4. added some logging to the console when bot logs into discoord (amount of users/channels/servers its connected to and its name)

-6. modified the to few alts message to show the amount of alts avalible and the amount requested
+5. modified the to few alts message to show the amount of alts avalible and the amount requested